 Where can I find information on pay scale points?

 Although the STPCD no longer includes prescribed pay scale points on each pay range, schools can still adopt fixed pay scale points as the basis for pay progression.
-The NEU has previously published joint advice on pay scale points with ASCL, NAHT, UCAC and Voice and similar advice for 2019-20 is in preparation.
+Recommended pay scale points for England endorsed by the NEU, ASCL, NAHT and Voice can be found here together with jointly endorsed advice on their implementation.
 Most local authorities’ advice on the implementation of the pay increase also recommends the adoption of these pay scale points.